 How Damages Are Calculated in Wrongful Death Lawsuits

 Although states have differing approaches to awarding monetary damages in wrongful death lawsuits, most of them share some principles in common.

 The death must have been caused by the wrongful actions of another.
 Someone must take legal action in response.
 This person is typically a surviving spouse, parent or child of the person who has passed away.
 Aunts and uncles, cousins and people who act as parents (but are not biological or adoptive parents) are usually not eligible to recover under a wrongful death statute.

 Courts award damages for wrongful death based on varying theories, depending on their jurisdiction.
 Theories of recovery in wrongful death lawsuits include pecuniary loss; this means that the defendant must compensate the plaintiff for the money that the deceased would have provided had he or she lived.
 The amount includes income, pension distributions and even services such as taking care of the children.
 Another theory of recovery permits the plaintiff to collect compensation for the loss of love, companionship and guidance of the deceased.
 This is especially relevant for children who have lost a parent.
 Some states allow punitive damages against the defendant as well.

 Speak with a Lawyer

 If you believe that you have a wrongful death claim based on the loss of your loved one, contact an experienced attorney today.
 The amount of time you have to file a legal action, and the type of damages you should ask the court to award you and your family, will vary depending on the specific laws of your state.
-A knowledgeable lawyer at the Boesch Law Group in Los Angeles can help you sort out your options.
+A knowledgeable lawyer at the Boesch Law Group can help you sort out your options.